mitchdavenport88/family-feasts/README.md

 ### Scope - content
 * A home page that tells the user all about Family Feasts and talks about the site’s message in more detail.
-* A recipes page, which the rest of the site will be built around.
+* A recipes page, where all recipes will be displayed.
-    * All recipes will need to be shown on this page in a visually appealing manner.
+    * All recipes shown on this page will have to be done so in a visually appealing manner.
     * Users will want the ability to interact with the page by filtering and searching for results.
     * Each recipe card should act as a link to the recipe’s own page and to it's functions.
 * Individual recipe pages will follow a template, which will be populated with information pulled from the database.
+    * This information should be displayed in a visually appealing way.
+    * Information should be clear to understand and follow.
-* Log in / registration forms will not only interact with the database but will grant authorization to add, edit and delete data objects via the site.
+* Log in / registration forms will grant/deny access to the sites features (adding, editing and deleting data objects).
-* Logout function (restricted).
+    * Logout function.
 * A personalised profile page that shows recipes uploaded by the user (restricted).
 * Add recipe form / page should add new data objects to the database and then display them on the recipes page (restricted).
 * Edit recipe form / page will edit data that already exists in the database and update the information displayed on the site (restricted).
-* Recipe deletion should remove the data object from the database, with information no longer able to be viewed by users.
-This could be a process where confirmation of deletion would be required (restricted).
+* Recipe deletion should remove the data object from the database, with information no longer able to be viewed by users (restricted).

 ### Structure
 Based on the information gathered during the scope the basic structure of the page will be as follows: